opnfv/functest/docs/userguide/index.rst

         -h|--help         show this help text
         -r|--report       push results to database (false by default) -t|--test         run specific set of tests
-          <test_name>     one or more of the following: vping,odl,rally,tempest,vims.
+          <test_name>     one or more of the following: vping,vping_userdata,odl,rally,tempest,vims,onos,promise.
 Separated by comma.

     examples:
         run_tests.sh